gojigeje/conkyrcd.sh/README.md

 | `cache`| display apt-get cache folder status, it counts the number of .deb file and their total size | _none_ |

 #### OUTPUT
+_For this example, Im going to run conkyrcd on terminal to show you the output, you still have to call it from your conky config to actually display it on your conky._

 ##### `waktu`
 ```bash